timloveday1/digital-writing-folio/exercises.md

 #### Overall Reflection

-Stylistically and aesthetically 'Taroko Gorge' appeals to me and may serve as a major influence on my final work.
-I'm particularly inspired by
+Stylistically and aesthetically 'Taroko Gorge' appeals to me and may serve as a major influence on my final project.
+I like the idea of 'unfurling', of text 'chugging up' the page at a steady space, expecting, largely, that the reader follows.
+I feel the code too may be able to be modified for the project I have in mind——one that mimicks railway tracks.
+I'm not, however, interested in the generative aspect of Tarako Gorge, as I believe I want to make a simple, yet engrossing narrative driven work with other digital aspects, such as visuals/photography.

 ## Week 4